Norms in sinogram space and stability estimates for the Radon transform: Total variation in image and sinogram space

-where we have used the H\"older inequality and the fact that $f_{\sigma,\theta}$ has compact support in $[-1,1] \times [0, 2\pi]$, which concludes the proof. \end{proof} Thus, if $f$ in this theorem is of high smoothness $s >>1$, then the exponent tends to $1$, and thus the norm equivalence between $\TV$ and $\no$ holds asymptotically as the smoothness tends to $\infty$ for all such nonnegative functions.
+Thus, if $f$ in this theorem is of high smoothness $s \gg 1$, then the exponent tends to $1$, and thus the norm equivalence between $\TV$ and $\no$ holds asymptotically as the smoothness tends to $\infty$ for all such nonnegative functions.